OfficeDev/office-scripts-docs/docs/resources/samples/convert-csv.md

 # Convert CSV files to Excel workbooks

 Many services export data as comma-separated value (CSV) files.
 This solution automates the process of converting those CSV files to Excel workbooks in the .xlsx file format.
-It uses a [Power Automate](https://flow.microsoft.com) flow to find .csv files in a OneDrive folder and an Office Script to copy the data from the .csv file into a new Excel workbook.
+It uses a [Power Automate](https://flow.microsoft.com) flow to find files with the .csv extension in a OneDrive folder and an Office Script to copy the data from the .csv file into a new Excel workbook.

 ## Solution